SongGithub/unicorn/README.md

-Quick and dirty Python test for potential developers at Common Code
+Quick and dirty Python test

   - download the `solution.py` and `test.py` files
   - implement the 4 functions in the `solution.py` file